 Unfortunately, many women avoid building lean muscles because they feel it make them look bulky.

 So, if you are building lean muscles, keep doing what you are doing; it is important to exercise for better weight loss.

 More glycogen in your body is a process that often happens if you are exercising or eating certain types of foods like potatoes or other starches.

-If you are using supplements like Garcinia cambogia, green coffee bean extract, or combo weight loss supplements like Bestfactor, they will also bump up your glycogen storage levels in the first couple of weeks of your diet.
+If you are using supplements like Garcinia cambogia, green coffee bean extract, or combo weight loss supplements like Prime Shred, they will also bump up your glycogen storage levels in the first couple of weeks of your diet.

 Your body is holding on to fluids, and it causes a weight gain.
 Remember, wearing all sorts of rubber clothes while exercising is not going to solve this issue.

-If you feel using a raincoat with your workout is making you look more skinny, I am afraid to tell you that it is only temporary, the fluids you have lost will be restored in a few hours.
+If you feel using a raincoat with your workout makes you look skinnier, I am afraid to tell you that it is only temporary; the fluids you have lost will be restored in a few hours.

 Salt and Potassium

-What you can do to battle a weight gain caused by water, is to cut down on your salt and potassium intake.
-These compounds bind to water in your body and cause a weight gain.
+You can battle a weight gain caused by water to cut down on your salt and potassium intake.
+These compounds bind to water in your body and cause weight gain.